-Applicable service categories provide improved access to a suitable living environment by providing a comprehensive range of services for those of low-to-moderate income and of presumed benefit. \$245,000 of CDBG funding is reserved for five competitive set-aside programs: First Time Homebuyer Counseling, Innovative Program Incubator Initiatives, Youth Summer Program, Youth Recreational Afterschool Program, and the Senior + Disabled Physical Recreational Program.
-The remaining funds are distributed evenly across four Service Categories at 25% each.
-DCHD expects to allocate approximately \$1,003,469 for public service programs, including the five competitive set-asides.
+Applicable service categories provide improved access to a suitable living environment by providing a comprehensive range of services for those of low-to-moderate income and of presumed benefit. \$245,000 of CDBG funding is reserved for five Program Set-Asides: First Time Homebuyer Counseling, Innovative Program Incubator Initiatives, Youth Summer Program, Youth Recreational Afterschool Program, and the Senior + Disabled Physical Recreational Program.
+The remaining funds are distributed evenly across four Service Categories at 25% each (see the table below).
+DCHD expects to allocate approximately \$1,031,673 for public service programs under the four Service Categories and the five Program Set-Asides.
 Below is a breakdown of the expected public service allocation:

-PUBLIC SERVICES Services Categories (15% of CDBG Entitlement minus \$245,000) \$758,469 Children and Youth Services \$189,618 Seniors and Persons with Disabilities Services \$189,617 Homeless, Emergency Shelter & Housing Services \$189,617 Mental and Medical Health Services \$189,617
+PUBLIC SERVICES Services Categories (15% of CDBG Entitlement minus \$245,000) Total \$786,673 Children and Youth Services (competitive) \$196,669 Seniors and Persons with Disabilities Services (competitive) \$196,668

-Competitive Set-Asides \$245,000

-First Time Homebuyer Counseling \$40,000

-Innovative Program Incubator \$80,000

-Youth Summer Program \$65,000

-Youth Recreational Afterschool Program \$30,000

-Senior + Disabled Physical Recreational Program \$30,000
+Homeless, Emergency Shelter & Housing Services (semi-automatic renewal) \$196,668 Mental and Medical Health Services (semi-automatic renewal) \$196,668 Program Set-Asides Total \$245,000 First Time Homebuyer Counseling (semi-automatic renewal) \$40,000 Innovative Program Incubator (competitive) \$80,000 Youth Summer Program (competitive) \$65,000 Youth Recreational Afterschool Program (competitive) \$30,000 Senior + Disabled Physical Recreational Program (competitive) \$30,000

-NOTE: Entitlements allocations are projections, and are subject to change.
+NOTE: Entitlement allocations are projections, and are subject to change.

-Applicants must select the category of service under which the application will be submitted and participate in the applicable service category.
+Applicants must select the category of service under which their application will be submitted and participate in the applicable service category.
 A change in category will not be accepted after the proposal deadline.
 The four Service Categories, described in detail below are: